Unlocking Collaboration Across Difference: Exploring Narrative Practices for Broad-Based Movements in Contexts of Democratic Decline

 A consortium of organizers, academics and funders recently came together for the NEAD Project (Narrative Engagement Across Difference) to take a deep look at narrative practices from a multidisciplinary lens and to reflect on how we can better unlock more effective collective action.
 To ground NEAD’s future exploration in existing research, the team recently released the findings of an initial literature review.
 You can read a summary blog of the project and research here.

-Please join us for a discussion with the research team and global activists who are engaging with narrative work in deeply divided societal contexts as we explore together the implications for organizing between and beyond social justice movements.
+This was a discussion between the NEAD research team and a group of global activists who are engaging with narrative work in deeply divided societal contexts.
+Together they explored the implications for organizing between and beyond social justice movements.

 Moderator